-The Cluster brings together 16 universities as leading institutions, each one bringing in expertise for one particular SDG while fostering cross cutting dynamics with all 17 goals.
+The IAU Global Cluster on HESD brings together 16 lead universities who contribute expertise for one particular SDG while fostering cross cutting dynamics with all 17 goals.
 IAU leads the work on SDG 17 - Partnerships for the Goals.
-The lead institutions, which are based in all world regions, are working with subgroups of 2-8 'satellite' institutions to advance a particular SDG and initiate concrete projects, while ensuring synergies among all goals.
+The lead institutions, which are based in all world regions, work with subgroups of 2-8 'satellite' institutions to advance a particular SDG and initiate concrete projects, while ensuring synergies among all goals.
 Furthermore, the Cluster promotes the role and potential that HEIs globally have in order to achieve the SDGs and Agenda 2030.
 Institutions in higher education engage with the SDGs in multiple ways, including through teaching, research, leadership, and campus operations.
 The Cluster encourages collaboration and a holistic approach to work with the SDGs, focusing specifically on the whole institution approach.